-We received 14,233 warrants during the second half of 2021.
+We received 21,718 warrants during the second half of 2023.
 To obtain a warrant, a law enforcement officer must show a judge that there is "probable cause" to believe that the evidence sought is related to a crime.
-This is a higher standard than what is required for a general order.
+This is a higher legal standard than what is required for a general order.
 A warrant may be used to obtain stored content (such as text message content or email content), location information, or more basic subscriber or transactional information.

-During the second half of 2021, we received a total of 17,718 general orders and warrants.
-They sought data regarding 36,959 information points, such as telephone numbers, used to identify customers.
-These customer identifiers are also known as "selectors."
-On average, each order or warrant sought information about 2.1 selectors.
-The number of selectors is usually greater than the number of customer accounts.
-For instance, if a customer had multiple telephone numbers, then it is possible that an order or warrant seeking information about multiple selectors was actually seeking information about only one customer.
-During the second half of 2021, over 75% of the orders and warrants we received sought information on only one selector (and thus only one customer), and over 90% sought information regarding three or fewer selectors (and thus three or fewer customers).
+During the second half of 2023, we received a total of 25,267 general orders and warrants.
+They sought data regarding 42,607 "customer selectors," which are information points (such as telephone numbers) used to identify customers.
+On average, each order or warrant sought information about 1.7 selectors.
+Recall that the number of selectors is usually greater than the number of customer accounts.
+During the second half of 2023, approximately 78% of the orders and warrants we received sought information on only one selector (and thus only one customer), and about 92% sought information regarding three or fewer selectors (and thus three or fewer customers).